lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

 html`<button @click=${listener}>Click Me</button>`
 ```

-### Element bindings
+### Element expressions

-An _element binding_ is a special binding that binds to an element instance, instead of a single property or attribute on an element.
+An _element expression_ is a special expression that accesses an element instance, instead of a single property or attribute on an element.

 ```js
 html`<div ${myDirective}></div>`
 ```

-Element bindings currently only work with directives.
-You can't use any other kind of value with an element binding.
+Element expressions currently only work with directives.
+You can't use any other kind of value with an element expression.

-There are a few built-in directives that can be used in element bindings.
+There are a few built-in directives that can be used in element expressions.
 One example is the `ref` directive, which provides a reference to the rendered element.

 ```js
 import {LitElement, html} from 'lit-element';